 From the UConn Foundation's Our Moment newsletter (September-October 2012)

-Donald N. '54 and Gail MaynardDonald N. '54 and Gail Maynard have a long tradition of support for the College of Agriculture and Natural Resources, creating lectureships, scholarships and programs through their philanthropy.
+Donald N. '54 and Gail MaynardDonald N. '54 and Gail Maynard have a long tradition of support for the College of Agriculture, Health and Natural Resources, creating lectureships, scholarships and programs through their philanthropy.
 Through a new gift, they are now funding a student lounge in the remodeled W.B.
 Young Building.

 The senior author of the world's most widely used vegetable production book, Knott's Handbook for Vegetable Growers, Maynard is also active in Florida's Sun Coast Chapter of the UConn Alumni Association (link), the recipient of a distinguished alumni award and, along with Gail--a University of Kentucky alumna--an avid UConn athletics fan.